 What Things Do I Need to Grow My Own?

-BC Northern Lights has been around for over a decade, and throughout those years, we've done extensive research and testing to make sure that everything that we put into our grow boxes is not only efficient, but also effective.
+BC Northern Lights has been around for a long time.
+We’ve done extensive research and testing to make sure everything we put into our grow boxes is not only efficient, but effective.

 Each item included with our grow boxes has a function.
 To give you a better idea of what each part does, we decided to break it all down for you.
 And yes, if you're looking to build your own, these are the parts that you need if you’re growing from clones.

-This is what will hold all your water and nutrients, as well as your plants' roots, so make sure this is clean, big, and, well, can hold water.
+This will hold all your water and nutrients, as well as your plants' roots, so make sure this is clean, big, and can hold plenty of water.

-These are what house your clones.
-Your clones should be transplanted into rockwool and placed into these bad boys.
-The pots will then sit in your tub lid, and the roots will dangle into the tub full of water and nutrients.
+These house your clones.
+Your clones should be transplanted into rockwool and placed into these containers.
+The pots will then sit in your tub lid and the roots will dangle into the tub which is full of water and nutrients.

 400W HPS bulbs

-We've found the most success with HPS bulbs for flowering; they seem to work really well with BCNL grow boxes.
+We've found the most success with HPS bulbs for flowering.
+They seem to work really well with our grow boxes.
 Would a higher wattage mean quicker flowering?
-No, young padawan, it doesn't mean that.
-In fact, a bulb with too high of a wattage might burn your plants and unnecessarily use extra electricity.
+No, a bulb with too high of a wattage might burn your plants and unnecessarily use extra electricity.

-Vent covers should be curved convexly so that they can deflect light from the back of the unit.
-They should attach to the back of your grow box, near where the fan should be.
+Vent covers should be curved convexly so they can deflect light from the back of the unit.
+They should attach to the back of your grow box.

-CO2 is important for your grows as it'll help increase yields.
-The CO2 regulator will do exactly what it implies: help regulate the amount of CO2 that goes into your plants.
+CO2 is important for your grows as it helps increase yields.
+The CO2 regulator helps manage the amount of CO2 that goes into your plants.

-These guys are what will take and carry your nutrients and water into your rockwool, and actively feed your plants.
+These guys carry your nutrients and water into your rockwool and actively feed your plants.

 12” air stones and airline whips

-Block covers will prevent your rockwool from drying out too quickly, covering the rockwool and protecting them from the lights above.
-These can be as simple as pieces of cardboard that doesn't mind a little bit of water getting splashed on it every now and then.
+Block covers prevent your rockwool from drying out too quickly, covering the rockwool and protecting them from the lights above.

 Can filter and filter mount

-If you're worried about odors, then this is important.
-The filter is what'll help your grows stay discreet by minimizing your "tomato" plant smells.
-Brands are ONA Block are great for this purpose.
+If you're worried about odors, this is important.
+The filter is what'll help your grows stay discreet by minimizing your plant smells.

-Because of all the heat that your lights will create, you're going to need something to cool your plants off, and a fan that you can attach to the inside of your box can alleviate your plants from overheating.
+Because of all the heat your lights create, you're going to need something to cool your plants off.
+A fan that can attach to the inside of your grow box can alleviate your plants from overheating.
 Fans also encourage better air circulation and can help strengthen your plants by training them to withstand a breeze.

-This one is a pretty self explanatory one.
-A surge protector will protect your growing appliance from any power spikes due to storms, power outages, and anything electrical that's out of your control.
+A surge protector will protect your growing appliance from any power spikes due to storms, power outages and anything else electrical-related that's not in your control.

 pH up and pH down

 pH is the acidity or alkalinity of your plant’s growing medium.
-Sometimes your pH may be a bit out of whack.
-It's nothing to stress out about, but keep some pH up and pH down handy so that you can balance that shit out.
+Sometimes your pH levels may be a bit off.
+It's nothing to stress out about, but keep some pH up and pH down handy so you can balance things out.

-Every week or so, you'll need to add water to your hydroponic tub.
-A giant tub (for example, a Rubbermaid bin) will be able to hold the amount of water you need to fill your hydroponic tub.
-Ideally, your mixing tub would have some sort of drain hose so that you can fill it with control.
+Every week or so, you'll need to add water and nutrients to your hydroponic tub.
+A giant tub will be able to hold the amount of water you need to fill your hydroponic tub.
+Ideally, your mixing tub should have some sort of drain hose so you can fill it with control.
 Also, when you change up the nutrients, you'll need a chair so gravity can help the nutrient water go down the drain hose.

 This is for when you need to measure out exactly how much nutrients you need to mix into your water.
-A syringe is good because you can be really precise, and not have to touch any of the nutrients by hand, some of which may be bad for your skin.
+A syringe is good because you can be really precise, and not have to touch any of the nutrients by hand.